cecid/hermes-javadoc/docs/source/hk/hku/cecid/corvus/http/HttpSender.rst

    :param d: The data used for sending HTTP request.
    :param endpoint: The URL of service end point.

-HttpSender
-^^^^^^^^^^

-.. java:constructor:: public HttpSender(FileLogger l, Data d, String endpoint, String username, String password)
-   :outertype: HttpSender

-   Explicit Constructor.

-   :param l: The logger used for log message and exception.
-   :param d: The data used for sending HTTP request.
-   :param endpoint: The URL of service end point.
-   :param username: The username for authentication
-   :param password: The password for authentication

-HttpSender
-^^^^^^^^^^

-.. java:constructor:: public HttpSender(FileLogger l, Data d, URL endpoint, String username, String password)
-   :outertype: HttpSender

-   Explicit Constructor.

-   :param l: The logger used for log message and exception.
-   :param d: The data used for sending HTTP request.
-   :param endpoint: The URL of service end point.
-   :param username: The username for authentication
-   :param password: The password for authentication

 Methods
 -------
-closeResponse
-^^^^^^^^^^^^^

-.. java:method:: public void closeResponse(CloseableHttpResponse response)
-   :outertype: HttpSender

-   Close http response with exception handling

-   :param response: the response to close

 getCurrentLoopTimes
 ^^^^^^^^^^^^^^^^^^^